stormasm/nunotes/engine-q/note0.md

 * cargo build = 65 crates
 * cargo test  = 89 crates

-This enables developers to use engine-q as their programming language for building application that use and need scripting functionality.
+This enables developers to use engine-q as their programming language for building applications that use and need scripting functionality.

 All of the other custom commands inside nushell get added on top of engine-q along with packages sit on top of engine-q and use its api but it does not influence or add dependencies to it.